Social Media for Financial Services Organisations

 How We Approach Social Media for Financial Services

 Financial services companies have complex setups, given the highly regulated industry that they navigate in.
-They need an agency that can truly integrate with their current systems, in order to set up and execute effective and compliant social media strategies.
+They need a social media agency that can truly integrate with their current systems, in order to set up and execute effective and compliant social media strategies.

 We have a proven track record of integrating seamlessly with financial organisations’ inner structures, establishing effective processes for engaging on all of the brand’s platforms.
 We also provide in-depth reporting, breaking down our insights into actionable steps to improve products and services.
 And since we’re a global agency, our teams are capable of collaborating across languages and borders to provide compliant and effective social media management.